tobilg/facebook-events-by-location/README.md

 ###Known limitations

 * The Graph API has some "instabilities" with search results.
 It's possible that the amount of results returned can vary between calls within seconds
-* Undocumented usage of the `q` parameter (`q=*` produced more results than `q=` or just omitting the `q` parameter)
 * The `/search` endpoint "magically" limits the number of results, independent from the `distance` used (larger distance doesn't guarantee more results)
 * [Rate limiting](https://developers.facebook.com/docs/graph-api/advanced/rate-limiting) will apply, but I experienced no call blocks within a reasonable amount of service requests.
 Be aware that the way this application works, there are potentially hundreds of (counted) Graph API calls per request to `/events`.